tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/故障处理/资源访问异常/使用 HTTPS 协议访问自定义源站域名报错_intl_en.md

 4. Click **Domains and Transfer** > **Custom Endpoint**.

 5. Select the desired domain and click **Bind Certificate** to configure the certificate.

->!
-Currently, certificate binding supports only the Beijing, Shanghai, Chengdu, and Hong Kong (China) regions.
+>!Currently, certificate binding supports only the Beijing, Shanghai, Chengdu, and Hong Kong (China) regions.
 Binding wildcard certificates is not supported.
 >
 6. Click **Confirm**.